Mitacho/Mitacho/README.md

 ### Hey there :relieved:

 I am a JavaScript engineer.
-I enjoy the universe of software development and want to improve my skills, learn software development best practices and think as a senior developer.
+I enjoy the universe of software development and I am working to improve my skills, learn software development best practices and think as a senior developer.

 #### :hammer: I'm currently enhancing my skills on:
 <div align="left" valign="top"><br>